Best Apple Apps 2017

 YAZIO Calorie Counter App

 You can manage your daily food diary, track your activities and lose weight using YAZIO Calorie Counter App.
-The app allows to create a personal plan on how to lose weight or build muscles, provides a nutrition tracker and food diary for all meals, tracks daily steps walked, sports & exercises.
+This app allows to create a personal plan on how to lose weight or build muscles, provides a nutrition tracker and food diary for all meals, tracks daily steps walked, sports & exercises.
 Thanks to a vast database with 2 million accessible foods, calculating calories with YAZIO is simpler than ever.

 What’s so special?
 The idea behind the app is significant, as it covers different aspects of your physical health: diet, activity, sports.
 Obviously, the implementation should be not less significant.